menkhus/threat_inteligence_for_makers/README.md

 ## Security Threat Intelligence for Software Builders Testers and Maintainers

 ### These are the notes for a talk I am giving at the CSTTF
-conference in Colorado Sprigns, CO August 19,20 2015.
+###conference in Colorado Springs, CO August 19,20 2015.

 http://www.fbcinc.com/e/csttf/

 ### This is a talk meant to share the concepts of directed
 ### threat discovery for software projects.
 The security
-### is someone outmoded for software creators.
+### scanner is somewhat outmoded for software creators.
 It's better
 ### to look at the project's composition rather than count on
-### a security tool only.
+### a security scanning tool only.
 ### Mark Menkhus, August 2015

 This work is licensed under the Creative Commons Attribution 3.0 Unported License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/